Jharmony/Weavers-Resources/PermaHacks2.md

 > **Requirements:**
 >
 > - All teams must supply a Github or protocol.land link for their projects.
-> - All teams must submit their video by November 5th at 11:59PM ET.
+> - All teams must submit their video by November 6th at 9 AM ET.
 >
 > **Submission Process:**
 >